Optimization Principle

 This is progressive capability unlocking, the same pattern used in every well-designed game, training program, or developmental system.

-Biological safety systems
+What biological safety systems exist?

 The pattern is not limited to physics-level barriers.
 Biology is saturated with safety mechanisms.